gouravTheDev/node-express-mongo-auth-api/README.md

-# Node-Express-Mongodb
+# Node-Express-Mongodb AUTH API
-If you want to make an API set for your application with node-mongo-express and follow a proper folder structure, then fork this repo.
+Signup and Signin Auth API project built using Node.js, Express.js, MongoDB, Mongoose.
 <br><br>
 In the models folder mongoose scheema files are there.. in routes folder routes are specified..
 In controllers node-express logics are written.
 <br><br>